thewulf7/adapter/README.md

 # QuickAdapter
-* A quick adapter library for ListView , GridView , RecyclerView and ExpandableListView on android.
+A quick adapter library for ListView , GridView , RecyclerView and ExpandableListView on android.
-* Inspired by Joan Zapata's base-adapter-helper (https://github.com/JoanZapata/base-adapter-helper)

 # RecyclerView , ListView , GrideView
 * Generate map objects(tables and data views) from an existing sqlite file